serge-sotnyk/pr-reviewer/README.md

 Choose the method that works best for your setup and preferences.

+### Environment Variables
+Please copy the `.env-example` file to `.env` and fill in the required environment variables.

 ## Usage

 ### prepare_repo.py

 This utility downloads a specified Git repository and prepares it for review.
+This version targeted on public repositories.
+If you want to test agents on private repositories, please clone them manually.

 ```
 python prepare_repo.py [-h] -r REPO [-p PATH] [branches ...]